Booking Terms and Conditions

 If you have any symptoms of Covid-19 PLEASE DO NOT TRAVEL TO MULL.

-Should you become unwell whilst you are staying in our accommodation we ask that you follow government advice and travel home immediately.
-If you are unable to travel and are forced to isolate in the property then your accommodation will be charged at the advertised rate for the length of time you must isolate based on government advice.
+Should you become unwell with symptoms of Covid-19 whilst you are staying in our accommodation then the current situation is that Calmac Ferries will not allow you to travel with them and therefore you will be asked to isolate in the property.
+Your accommodation will be charged at the advertised rate for the length of time you must isolate based on government advice.
 A period of 72 hours after your departure must also be paid for, again based on our published rates.
+All payment made must be made at the start of any period of quarantine or isolation.

 We welcome pets to our lodges.
 Please ensure that they do not go on the beds or soft furnishings and that they are not left unaccompanied in the lodge.
 Please ensure that pets are treated for worms and fleas prior to your stay.